Skip to main content

 The vision of Verdugo Academy is to provide a high-quality education that addresses the unique potential of each student in a safe, engaging environment.

-The mission of Verdugo Academy is to cultivate a safe, caring environment that promotes emotional and intellectual growth.
-Provide personalized instruction to engage students and address each student's unique needs and abilities.
-Stimulate creative and critical perspectives of the world that lead to success in college, career and life.
+The mission of Verdugo Academy is to cultivate a safe, caring environment that promotes emotional and intellectual growth; provide personalized instruction to engage students and address each student's unique needs and abilities; stimulate creative and critical perspectives of the world that lead to success in college, career and life.

 VERDUGO ACADEMY INDEPENDENT STUDY